Skip Global navigation and goto content

 Human Immunodeficiency Virus/Acquired Immune Deficiency Syndrome (HIV/AIDS)

-• HIV is a viral infection that can be spread from person to person through contact with blood or sexual fluids like semen and vaginal and anal fluids.
-HIV can be spread during sexual intercourse, through sharing needles/syringes or other injection drug supplies, or during pregnancy from mother to child.
-HIV is easy to prevent by using condoms during sexual intercourse, always using new needles and syringes, and by getting HIV treatment if someone is living with HIV.
+• HIV is a viral infection that can be spread from person to person through contact with blood or sexual fluids such as semen, vaginal, and anal fluids.
+HIV can also be spread through sharing needles/syringes or other injection drug supplies, and during pregnancy from mother to child.
+HIV can be prevented by using condoms during sexual intercourse, always using new needles and syringes, and by getting HIV treatment if someone is living with HIV.
 HIV can be treated with daily medication to prevent the infection from developing into AIDS and lower the chances of being able to spread HIV to another person.
 Everyone should be tested for HIV regularly.
 Talk with a nurse or doctor about how often you should be tested for HIV.

 • More information on HIV